CristofMorissette1/community-data/README.md

 # Clone/Fork the project

-# npm i - for all necessary packages
+# npm i - to install all necessary packages

 # npm start - to view